What is the Judicial Inquiry Board?

 Have any judges been disciplined?

 The Courts Commission has disciplined Illinois state court judges.
-Additionally, judges have resigned from office during the Board's investigation and before any public hearing before the Courts Commission.
+Additionally, some judges have retired/resigned from office during the Board's investigation of a complaint and before any public hearing.

 Are Complaints confidential?